 His research interests include the economics of languages, language policy evaluation, public economics, policy analysis, multilingualism management, and language planning.
 He is the author of several publications regarding the theory of language policy evaluation, the assessment of public policies in favour of minorities, intellectual property, the comparative analysis of language regimes in international organisations, and the management of multilingualism in scientific communication.

-He has been external consultant for the European Parliament (Committee on Culture and Education), the autonomous Province of Trento in Italy (IPRASE), the University of Florence, and the European centre for minority issues (Flensburg, Germany).
+He has been external consultant for the European Parliament, the Swiss Confederation, the autonomous Province of Trento in Italy (IPRASE), the University of Florence, and the European centre for minority issues (Flensburg, Germany).

 He is an associated researcher at the "Economics-Languages-Training" Observatory of the University of Geneva and a collaborator of the Accademia della Crusca (Academy of the Italian language).
 He is member of the Center for applied statistics and economics (C.A.S.E), the Center for research and documentation on world language problems (CED), the Study group for language policies (GSPL), the AILA [Association internationale de linguistique appliquée] network of language policy, the Italian association of law and economics, the Akademio internacia de la sciencoj (AIS), and the Gesellschaft für Interlinguistik (GIL).